Faculty, Associate Professor of the Practice, Voice

 BMus, Moody Bible Institute

 As a soloist, Lancaster has been described as “a fine storyteller” (American Record Guide), “varied in tone and alive to feeling” (Fanfare Magazine).
-Winner of the Nico Castel International Master Singer Competition and The American Prize in art song and oratorio, he has been featured as a soloist in venues around the world, including Carnegie Hall, Chicago Cultural Center, Chiang-Kai Shek Memorial Hall, and Centro Cultural de Belém.
+Winner of the Nico Castel International Master Singer Competition and The American Prize in art song and oratorio, he has been featured in venues around the world, including Carnegie Hall, Chicago Cultural Center, Chiang-Kai Shek Memorial Hall, and Centro Cultural de Belém.

 Chamber performances include recitals for Gstaad New Year Music Festival, Musique dans le Grésivaudan, Festival de Musique d’Uzerche, and Les Grandes Heures de Saint-Emilion.
-A passionate recitalist, Lancaster has performed programs in New York, Paris, and Berlin and for the Eure-et-Loire Festival, and Brooklyn Art Song Society.
+A passionate recitalist, Lancaster has performed programs in New York, Paris, and Berlin and for the Eure-et-Loire Festival and Brooklyn Art Song Society.
 He has recorded an album of French art songs with pianist Martin Katz, Le Menu des Mélodies (Centaur) as well as Dichterliebe & Liederkreis, Op.
 39 with fortepianist Laure Colladant (Blue Griffin).
 His recital on the Dame Myra Hess Memorial Concert Series was broadcast live by WFMT Chicago.

 Concert credits include the Fauré & Duruflé Requiems at Carnegie Hall presented by Distinguished Concerts International New York; Le bal masqué with the South Bend Symphony; Carmina Burana with Lisbon Summer Fest; Five Mystical Songs with UMS Choral Union at Hill Auditorium; Ein Deutsches Requiem at St. Mark’s Cathedral in Seattle; The Bells and Belshazzar’s Feast with Holland Symphony.
 He has performed a wide range of repertoire, including An American Requiem, Kindertotenlieder, In Terra Pax, Dona Nobis Pacem, and concert works by Bach, Handel, Haydn, Mozart, and Beethoven.